 Leaf Lettuce: Reinforcing Those Bones

 Really?
 Yes!
-Leaf lettuce goes along way in reinforcing bone strength and density due to the Vitamin K in it.
-They did some studies in nursing homes and found that serving a couple cups of it a day reduced hip fracture risk.
+Leaf lettuce goes a long way in reinforcing bone strength and density due to the Vitamin K in it.
+They did some studies in nursing homes and found that serving a couple of cups of it a day reduced hip fracture risk.
 And we all want our little guys to have strong healthy bones, so a salad with leaf lettuce or used as a lettuce wrap containing other healthy vegetables is a good idea.
-Until I did the research I had absolutely no idea that this stuff was such a good idea for my Greys.
 Lettuce wraps all around!Continue to 6 of 11 below.

 06 of 11

-Okay, I have to admit I am not at all acquainted with this particular green.
-I remember that the roots of this last was used as a coffee substitute as it is caffeine-free.
-However I am familiar with fellow family member radicchio.
-I use radicchio in Chop for my African Greys because of the red color and snappy bitter taste.
-This little miniature head of lettuce with the purple-red and white veined coloring has been found to be loaded with polyphenols— a very robust micronutrient that go a long way in preventing disease.
+You may have used this as a coffee substitute, as it is caffeine-free.
+We've used radicchio in Chop for African Greys because of the red color and snappy bitter taste.
+This little miniature head of lettuce with the purple-red and white veined coloring has been found to be loaded with polyphenols — a very robust micronutrient that go a long way in preventing disease.
 Now that is something that your flock will benefit from!Continue to 7 of 11 below.

 07 of 11